HamadTria/Projet-de-programmation-CMI/README.md

 <img width="320" height="240" src="assets/image/map_gif.gif" alt="map_gif">

-Thanks to the dropdown on the left, one can choose between Luz and Ossau.
+Thanks to the dropdown on the left, one can choose to show the stations of Luz or Ossau on the map.

 The time-series graph shows the evolution of the Ntot value with respect to the harvest day.